yanhwee/ardupilot-gazebo-ros-guide/README.md

 2. With ROS
     - Check out Intelligent Quad Videos
-    - Or look at Learning Resources 5.1 & continue with Without ROS
+    - Or look at Learning Resources 5.1 & continue with Quick Test 1.2

 ## Learning Resources
 1. Intelligent Quad